spree/spree/README.md

 Performance
 -----------

-You may noticed that your Spree store runs slowly in development mode.
-This is a side-effect of how Rails works in development mode which is to continuous reload your Ruby objects on each request.
+You may notice that your Spree store runs slowly in development mode.
+This is a side-effect of how Rails works in development mode which is to continuously reload your Ruby objects on each request.
 The introduction of the asset pipeline in Rails 3.1 made default performance in development mode significantly worse.
 There are, however, a few tricks to speeding up performance in development mode.

-You can recompile your assets as follows:
+You can precompile your assets as follows:

 ```shell
 bundle exec rake assets:precompile:nondigest